 - Self-identify to Accessibility Services.
 Please complete the Accessibility Services Confidential intake form to begin the registration process for services.

-- Compile documentation of your condition/diagnosis and provide it Accessibility Services.
-You can find specific documentation requirements here.
+- Compile documentation of your disability and provide it Accessibility Services.
+You can find specific documentation guidelines here.
 It is best to supply copies rather than originals.